 Rule #4: Have a real conversation

 Closed-ended questions sound the death knell for conversations.
 If your question can be answered with a simple “yes” or “no” it is the wrong question.
 Encourage discussion by asking open-ended questions that invite people to talk about themselves.
 In this way, you will be able to uncover what your contacts are seeking and how you can help.
 Perhaps you can be most helpful by putting them in touch with another business or specialist?

 Online interactions don’t benefit from body language and facial expressions but you can still show that you are engaged.
 Before you respond to a message, think carefully about what has been said.
 Look for clues about what your contact wants and needs and even how they are feeling right now.

 Taking your professional networking activities online has a range of benefits but it is full of pitfalls for the uninitiated and must be approached with care.

 Before you begin, you must make a plan.
 Then, you need to implement it judiciously.
 Keep your goals in mind when reaching out to contacts and think about relationships before sales.
-To cultivate positive relationships, you will need to reflect carefully on what your contacts say to you, ask questions that invite discussion and go above and beyond to show your contacts the value of connecting with you.
+To cultivate positive relationships, you will need to reflect carefully on what your contacts say to you, ask questions that invite discussions and go above and beyond to show your contacts the value of connecting with you.